saucelabs/sauce-school/codelabs/Module2_TestRunner.md

 <!-- ------------------------ -->
-## 2.04 Test with Cypress on a Local App
+## 2.04 Test a Local App With Sauce VMs
 Duration: 0:01:00

 Cypress on Sauce with Testrunner Toolkit allows you to perform tests on an app that you have on your local machine or other non-public environment, then test it against the wide variety of devices available on Sauce Labs.